davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-1\) Acquire the {pivotal-gemfire-name} Docker image from Docker Hub by using the `docker pull` command (shown with typical output) from the
+1\) Acquire the VMware GemFire Docker image from Docker Hub by using the `docker pull` command (shown with typical output) from the
 command-line: